magaboomchen/SelfAdaptiveMano/README.md

 # BUG LIST

+vnfcontroller
-vnfController will get stuck when delete vnfi if vnfi has existed
+* it will get stuck when delete vnfi if vnfi has existed

 # TODO LIST

-vnfController
-* numa node support: numa cpu core and mem allocation
-* independent dpdk apps: set different --file-prefix for differenct vnfi

 Add zone to all controller
 * Simulator as SIMULATOR_ZONE